HRG-OFFICIAL/ApniDukaan-Ecommerce/backend/cart-service/README.md

 # Shopping Cart Service

-A comprehensive, scalable shopping cart service for the ShopSphere e-commerce platform.
+A comprehensive, scalable shopping cart service for the ApniDukaan e-commerce platform.
 This microservice handles cart management for both guest and authenticated users with Redis-based session storage, MongoDB persistence, and advanced features like cart merging, validation, and abandoned cart recovery.

 ## 🚀 Features